redbrick/netsoc/README.md

 This document details the process for running an entire networking society's infrastructure in a virtualised fashion.

-The assumed distribution for running the virtual machines is Ubuntu LTS, currently 12.04.3 (Precise Pangolin).
+The assumed distribution for running the virtual machines is Ubuntu LTS.
 The setup has been shown to run on both Windows and Linux distributions.

 Prerequisites